PlatInna/PlatInna/README.md

 - 👋 Hi, I’m Platon
 - 🌱 I’m currently learning C++
 - 👀 I’m interested in Graph Databases and the shortest path problem in graphs
-- 💞️ I’m looking to collaborate on any C++ open source project
+- 💞️ I’m looking to collaborate on any C++ or Python open source project
 - 📫 How to reach me ... telegram @platinna or https://join.skype.com/invite/pAGJ4Qh4XEzu

 <!---